lambdamikel/LambdaSpeak-FS/README.md

 there is also a mode in which the exit check is not performed.
 See below.

-Compared to LambdaSpeak 3, in LS FS There is more control over the Amdrum / PCM sample quality.
+Compared to LambdaSpeak 3, LS FS offers more control over the Amdrum / PCM sample quality.
 LS FS features three different Amdrum modes.
 The default is the `Standard` Amdrum mode.
 This mode does a lightshow on the LED Segment Bar, and also performs the exit check.
 The PCM clipping range is set to 5.

 The Amdrum mode / PCM sample quality can be specified as follows, by first determining the mode, and then the mode is used